jeyabalajis/simple-rule-engine/README.md

 ## Token:

 An entity that is representative of a fact, and also guides clients on the data type of fact to be supplied.

-It can be a NumericToken or StringToken or BooleanToken etc.
+Types of Tokens:
+- NumericToken
+- StringToken
+- BooleanToken
+- RuleToken: A rule itself, composed as a Token

+Example:
-Example: ```StringToken("pet")``` represents a token pet of type String.
+- ```StringToken("pet")``` represents a token _pet_ of type String.
+- ```NumericToken("age")``` represents a token _age_ of type Numeric.

 > A rule can be a Token too.
 A RuleToken implements Token and composes a Rule.
 When asked for value, a RuleToken executes the rule it composes and provides the value.
 ## Operator: